masogit/am-browser-doc/docs/start/security.md

 * The AM Browser server communicates with the AM REST server also using HTTP/HTTPS protocol.

 ### Proxy Authentication Support
 AM Browser supports the use of proxy servers that require authentication.
 AM Browser can run in a number of distinct implementations.
 If there is a security requirement to separate the end user’s browsers from the AM Browser via a proxy device that requires authentication, this is supported transparently as the authenticated proxy configuration is specified in the user’s web browser settings.
-For information on how to configure a proxy server for your browser, please refer to the following:
+For information about how to configure a proxy server for your browser, refer to the following:
 * Microsoft Internet Explorer
   http://support2.microsoft.com/kb/135982
 * Mozilla Firefox